avelino/awesome-go/README.md

 _Libraries for programming devices of the IoT._

+- [awesome-tinygo](https://github.com/soypat/awesome-tinygo) - A curated list of awesome TinyGo projects and libraries.
+Inspired by awesome-go.
 - [connectordb](https://github.com/connectordb/connectordb) - Open-Source Platform for Quantified Self & IoT.
 - [devices](https://github.com/goiot/devices) - Suite of libraries for IoT devices, experimental for x/exp/io.
 - [eywa](https://github.com/xcodersun/eywa) - Project Eywa is essentially a connection manager that keeps track of connected devices.